sjcqs/convention-plugins-android/docs/6-references.md

 Those references should not be blindly followed.
 Some of them are from people working in large companies with multiples people working on a single app and even people dedicated to build configuration.

-Take what you need, depending on the scale of your app and your team. ~~Don't be a fanboy.~~
+Take what you need, depending on the scale of your app and your team.

+~~Don't be a fanboy 🤩~~

 ### Herding elephants 🐘
 Some feedbacks and best practices by [Tony Robalik](https://twitter.com/autonomousapps) who is working on build and tooling at Square